 |Image – Elliot Brown|

-What made this stay special was the warmth of the staff.
-Every member of staff I encountered during my time at the Albert Dock Premier Inn was polite, warm and welcoming.
-Especially at the breakfast area.
+What made this stay at the Premier Inn Liverpool so special was the warmth of the staff.
+Every member of staff I encountered during my time there was polite, warm and welcoming.
+Especially in the breakfast area.

 There are two tasty breakfast options.
 Choose from a Continental breakfast buffet or a full English plus Continental.

 If, like me, it takes you a while to wake up in the morning you’ll appreciate the atmosphere of the breakfast room.
 Relaxed, warm lighting with a beautiful view of the dock and brick arches.

 If you have stayed at a Premier Inn previously you will know what to expect from the bed.
 Fairly firm mattresses, each room with extra pillows provided in the storage/clothes hanger area.
 They’re so confident you’ll have a good night sleep that they have a “no questions asked” money back guarantee.

 Our room was a nice size, with all of the usual Premier Inn amenities included.
 Lots of space to store toiletries and make up in the bathroom.
 I suggest you bring your own shampoo and conditioner as the basic soap provided wont suit everyone’s needs (my hair gets dry so easily!).
 The bathroom has a bath and shower combo, which was appreciated after a long day of sight seeing.